-Student report walkthrough continued
+Student report walkthrough (continued)

-This page shows a (6)student's relative strengths and limitations on the different areas of the assessment.
+This page shows a 6 student's relative strengths and limitations on the different areas of the assessment.
 Each category represents a group of test items that assess related skills.
 All subjects have main categories (written in all capitalized letters).
 In ELA and mathematics, some of the main categories are broken down further into subcategories.
 Each subcategory includes a different set of items.

-The symbols compare a student's performance in each category to the minimum level 3 score.
+The symbols compare a student's performance in each category to the performance of students who received the minimum Level 3 score.

-For further information (8)about the standards. assessment program, and tests, please visit ksassessments.org.
+For further information about the standards, assessment program, and tests, please visit ksassessments.org.

-A student's score on the KAP tenth and eighth grade ELA and eighth grade mathematics assessments is one indicator of whether the student is on track for success on the math, reading, and English portions of the ACT.
-Visit this website for more information about comparing KAP and ACT scores.
+A student's score on the 8th and 10th grade KAP ELA and 8th grade mathematics assessments is one indicator of whether the student is on track for success on the math, reading, and English portions of the ACT.
+Visit ksassessments.org for more information about comparing KAP and ACT scores.